Monoclonal Antibody COVID-19 Infusion

 - No deductible

-Health care providers can bill for the administration of the COVID-19 monoclonal antibody infusion on a single claim for COVID-19 monoclonal antibody administration or submit claims on a roster bill, in accordance with the FDA EUA for each product.
+Health care providers can bill on a single claim for administering monoclonal antibody products to treat COVID-19, or submit claims on a roster bill.

-- The EUA for COVID-19 monoclonal antibody treatments contain specific requirements for administration that are considerably more complex than for other services that are billed using roster billing.
-CMS expects that health care providers will maintain appropriate medical documentation that supports the medical necessity of the service.
-This includes documentation that supports that the terms of the EUAs are met.
-The documentation should also include the name of the practitioner who ordered or made the decision to administer the infusion, even in cases where claims for these services are submitted on roster bills.
+- The EUAs for monoclonal antibody products to treat COVID-19 contain specific requirements for administration that are considerably more complex than for other services that use roster billing.
+CMS expects health care providers to maintain appropriate medical documentation that supports the medical necessity of the service, including:

-- When COVID-19 monoclonal antibody doses are provided by the government without charge, providers should only bill for the administration.
-Health care providers should not include the COVID-19 monoclonal antibody codes on the claim when the product is provided for free.
+- When the government provides monoclonal antibody products to treat COVID-19 for free, providers should only bill for the administration.
+Don’t include the monoclonal antibody product codes on the claim.

 - To ensure access during the PHE, Medicare covers and pays for COVID-19 monoclonal antibodies under the COVID-19 vaccine benefit.

 - If you’re enrolled as a mass immunizer, you may be able to bill Medicare for administering monoclonal antibodies, consistent with the product’s EUA and in accordance with state law and scope of practice.